watura/api-spec-1/how-to/app-streams.md

 * Set up a websocket server to listen with
 * Point your websocket server at pnut, and start parsing the firehose

-To connect to a websocket, you must put a valid app access token and app stream key in the query string.
+To connect to a websocket, you must put a valid app access token in the query string or the Authorization header, and app stream key in the query string.

 ```
 wss://stream.pnut.io/v0/apps